nocomplexity/securitysolutions/help.md

 ## Help

+We maintain this catalogue  of FOSS cyber security tools for more than 10 years.

 This publication is created to make it easier to find FOSS security solutions.
 Using FOSS security solutions has many advantages.
 E.g. transparency and easier extensibility.